-Switch fees None Redemption fees None Short-term trading fees If a holder of Units redeems Units within 30 days of purchasing them, the manager may charge a short-term trading fee on behalf of the fund of up to 2% of the value of such Units in circumstances where it determines that the trading activity represents market timing or excessive short-term trading.
+Short-term trading fees

+If a holder of Units of a fund redeems Units of the fund within 30 days of purchasing them, the manager may charge a short-term trading fee on behalf of the fund of up to 2% of the value of such Units in circumstances where it determines that the trading activity represents market timing or excessive short-term trading.
 No short-term trading fees are charged on redemptions made under a systematic withdrawal plan or redemptions that may occur when an investor fails to meet the minimum investment amount for the fund.

-See "Purchases, switches and redemptions - Short term trading" on page 8.
-Registered tax plan fees Fees may be payable to the principal distributor if you transfer an investment within a Registered Plan to another financial institution.
+See "Purchases, switches and redemptions - Short term trading" on page 17.

+Registered tax plan fees

+Fees may be payable to a dealer if you transfer an investment within a Registered Plan to another financial institution.

 None of these fees are paid to Purpose.

-Fees for fee-based accounts You may have to pay an annual fee to the principal distributor based on the market value of your Units.
+Fees for fee-based accounts

+You may have to pay an annual fee to your dealer based on the market value of your Units.
 The amount of the fee is determined between you and your financial advisor.

+Failed orders

-Failed orders You may have to reimburse the principal distributor if it suffers a loss as a result of our having to redeem your Units, as the case may be, for insufficient payment.
-See "Purchases, switches and redemptions - How to buy and redeem" on page 7.
+You may have to reimburse a dealer if it suffers a loss as a result of our having to redeem your Units, as the case may be, for insufficient payment.
+See "Purchases, switches and redemptions - How to buy and redeem" on page 15.